 The truth is, there is no guarantee that your room glasses and mugs aren’t simply rinsed off under the tap by the cleaning staff — or even wiped down with the same sponge that’s used to clean other parts of the bathroom.

 It’s difficult to assess how truly widespread a problem the not-really-cleaned” drinking glass phenomenon might be, as it can be a regular occurrence or an occasional exception.
 It can take place at large chain hotels or smaller locally-owned units.
 It can also be a practice that housekeepers are instructed to follow by their supervisors or that they undertake on their own as a time-saving shortcut.
-Bottom line is when we check into our hotel room, we truly don’t know if the glasses are cleaned properly and sterilized.
+The bottom line is when we check into our hotel room, we truly don’t know if the glasses are cleaned properly and sterilized.

 If you are concerned about using possibly unclean and unsterilized drinking glasses here are some alternatives: